AlgyJr/ios_guides/Creating-a-Custom-Tab-Bar.md

 ### Step 7: Get Access to the Previous and Current Tab Button.

 When a new tab button is tapped, the goal of this method is to get rid of the ViewController contents that was previously being displayed in the tabBarViewController, and replace it with the new ViewController content that corresponds to the new tab button that was pushed.
-In order o do this, we need to know two things: the **previous** Button and ViewController that were selected and the **current** Button and ViewController that are now selected.
+In order to do this, we need to know two things: the **previous** Button and ViewController that were selected and the **current** Button and ViewController that are now selected.

 The ``selectedIndex`` will store the **tag** value of whatever button is selected.
 We set the initial value of ``selectedIndex`` to **0**, or button 1.
 When we tap a different button, until we assign ``selectedIndex`` the **tag** value of the **new** button that was pushed, it actually represents the **tag** value of the previous button.